Introducing Burkina Faso

 Burkina Faso sunrise © Jeff Attaway

-Getting around Burkina Faso entails roughing it a bit as infrastructure remains underdeveloped, but the adventure and scenery is compensation enough for the inconvenience of potholed roads and basic facillities.
+Getting around Burkina Faso entails roughing it a bit as infrastructure remains underdeveloped.
+But the adventure and scenery is compensation enough for the inconvenience of potholed roads and basic facilities.
 There is a train service running from Ouagadougou to the other main towns, but flying is invariably the quickest travel option.

-While the country is generally peaceful, the British Foreign Office advises against all travel north of the town of Boulsa, due to a general terrorist threat near the borders of Mali and Niger.
-Nevertheless, Burkina Faso will interest travellers looking for a rich and varied slice of West African life in the company of some of continent's friendliest people.
+While the country is generally peaceful, the British Foreign Office advises against all travel north of the town of Boulsa due to a general terrorist threat near the borders of Mali and Niger.
+Nevertheless, Burkina Faso will interest travellers looking for a rich and varied slice of West African life.

 Become our Burkina Faso Travel Expert